8kto/talk-early-arcade-games/src/slides/04-computer-space.md

 ---
 Bushnell worked at Lagoon Amusement Park for many years while attending college (once he loose all his money in poker game so had to work to pay for the college).

-He was made manager of the games department two seasons after starting.
-He was particularly interested in the midway arcade games, where theme park customers would have to use skill and luck to ultimately achieve the goal and win the prize.

 He liked the concept of getting people curious about the game and from there getting them to pay the fee in order to play.

 ---